Lewis Galantière: Postwar years

 After the war, Galantière continued to translate French writers, including Voltaire and Jacques Maritain.
 In March 1949 he joined a new magazine, The Reporter, founded by Max Ascoli and James Reston, but resigned after four months.
 In 1950 he became a part-time advisory to Radio Free Europe, and subsequently joined the Council on Foreign Relations.
 In 1951 he became a consultant to the State Department, and apparently continued in these dual roles until 1965.
 At about that time, he was named president of PEN America, in which role he served admirably until 1967.
 He also served as director of the American Civil Liberties Union, the Authors League of America, and the American Translators Association, and was awarded the French Order of Arts and Letters.
 After his wife's death in 1969, Galantière moved to a smaller apartment in The Dakota.
 In his twilight years, he spent the majority of time in his apartment, and taking lunches at the Century Association.
 After his death, he was buried in the Emanuel Synagogue cemetery in Wethersfield, Connecticut.

-His fabulous life
+Discrepancies in his life story

 Galantière's version of his upbringing diverged from the actual facts.
 As early as his librarian training course, he had described himself as having studied "one year University of Chicago," though the university has no such record of him.
 By 1919, he wrote in a letter that he was reading Homer and Sophocles in the original Greek, with his father's notes, and mentioned the "concentrated reading of the Greeks in his father's company".
 By the time he joined Radio Free Europe, he listed his upbringing in Azerbaijan from 1895 to 1901, elementary school in Paris and at Downside Abbey, Bath, England, high school in the Lycée Condorcet in Paris, and a bachelor's degree from the University of Paris in 1915.